lingxiao/dialogue-systems/hw3/README.md

 # Model.

 We used vanilla sequence to sequence model with attention mechanism, first proposed by Cho et al. (https://arxiv.org/pdf/1406.1078.pdf).
 This model was originally designed for machine translation and is trained to maximize the probabilty of target sequence given input sequence, where the cost is cross entropy.
+The model maps in the input sequence into a hidden vector, where the attention mechanism controls how much hidden information will propogate forward.

 # Experiments.